snat-s/m/classify_metadata/README.md

 So, as you can see, there is a lot of really small data points that are going to be extremely annoying to classify.
 So guess what I'm going to do?
-I'm going to ditch anything with less than 250 labels and label them as `other` just to keep the most frequent examples for now.
+I'm going to ditch anything with less than 250 labels and label them as `other` just to keep the most frequent classes.

 Because this labels are unbalanced, I decided to balance them and just take 5k samples at the most of each possible label.
 This left me with a total of